 From Undocumented Immigrant to Launching a Multi Million Dollar Beauty Brand

 As a survivor of sexual and physical abuse, Gisselle discovered her love for makeup at the age of 11.
 Makeup became her sanctuary, offering an escape from her harsh reality.
 Coping with trauma, she found happiness in both overeating and applying makeup.
 However, her weight subjected her to relentless bullying and fat-shaming throughout her life.
 Feeling like she could never fit into an industry that celebrated perfection, Gisselle launched Glamlite Cosmetics in November 2017 with a line of products that she now describes as "extremely boring" and an unsuccessful attempt to fit in.
 Within a year, Glamlite Cosmetics was facing bankruptcy as sales declined.
 Gisselle said "if I'm going to go out of business, I minus well just be myself and create one last product that truly represents me".
 At that time she was at her heaviest weight, battling depression, and struggling to manage being a full time mom while running a business from home.
 She conceived the idea of creating a "pizza inspired eyeshadow palette" based on her favorite food.
 However, she only had enough funds to cover the full cost of this project.
+After pitching the idea to banks and investors, Gisselle was rejected over 46 times.

 "When something is truly meant for you, the universe will find a way to make it happen".
 Gisselle convinced her manufacturer to allow her to place a deposit and paying off the remaining balance after the launch of the product.
 With limited funds for a marketing campaign, she came across a Pizza Museum pop-up shop, after contacting the owners they agreed to allow her to shoot the promo video there for free.